With the uptick in discussions surrounding the mpox (monkeypox) virus, there’s ongoing concern about the health and safety of the LGBTQ+ community.

 Because of this, the ongoing stigma around Queer sexual practices, the lack of comprehensive information regarding the virus, and remnants from past diseases with demographic disparities have understandably stirred fear within the community.

-Monkeypox is a disease triggered by the monkeypox virus.
+Mpox is a disease triggered by the mpox virus.

 Largely characterized by a fever, swollen lymph nodes and a widespread rash, the virus is a member of the Orthopoxvirus genus (which includes the virus that causes smallpox.)

 Monkeypox was originally detected in several laboratory apes as early as 1958, with a Public Health Emergency of Concern declared by the World Health Organization on July 23, rendering the disease a threat that necessitates a worldwide response.

 @thatgaydoctor, a physician and LGBTQ+ advocate, was recently diagnosed with mpox.
 In an effort to combat the misinformation connected with the virus, he shared his insight on social media to help further social understanding and acceptance of the disease.

 “A couple of days ago, I woke up with some swollen lymph nodes and then throughout the day started becoming increasingly fatigued, got some chills and then started to break out into some weird spots,” he shared.